-The Social Policy and Criminology discipline at The Open University has extensive interests in this field and is engaged in a number of lived experience, policy and welfare-related research projects.
-We are active members of the Centre for Citizenship, Identities and Governance (CCIG) – leading the Families and Relationships Programme and contributing to the Psychosocial Programme.
-We are also part of the OU’s Children and Young People Research Network.
+The Social Policy and Criminology discipline at The Open University has extensive interests in this field and is engaged in a number of lived experience, social policy and welfare-related research projects.
+We are also part of the OU’s Children and Young People Research Network, the Innovation, Knowledge and Development (IKD) research centre, and the Harm and Evidence Research Collaborative (HERC).

 Our substantive areas of interest include: